Avraham Numa

-Avraham Numa (אברהם נומא; born 1947) is a retired footballer who played as a forward for Hapoel Be'er Sheva in the 1960s and 1970s.
+Avraham Numa (אברהם נומא; 1947-January 2026) was a retired footballer who played as a forward for Hapoel Be'er Sheva in the 1960s and 1970s.
 In the 1966–68 season, he was Israeli Footballer of the Year.
 He won two premier league championships with Hapoel in the 1970s.

 Numa played a total of 15 seasons in the Hapoel Be'er Sheva uniform and scored 64 goals in the top league.
 He stood out for his speed, his mobility in the front half of the court, his athleticism and his ability to pounce and hit.
 Numa is considered a "soul player" who sometimes used to excite the fans and sometimes to confront his friends on the field and even fans who teased him.
 He even played when he did not feel well.

 Family and childhood

 Avraham Numa was born in Iraq to Salim and Nazima Numa and immigrated to Israel with his family in April 1951.